sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 headers       |       |
 --------------|-------|
-description   | HTTP headers to apply to asset retrieval requests.
-You can use headers to access secured assets.
+description   | HTTP headers to apply to dynamic runtime asset retrieval requests.
+You can use headers to access secured dynamic runtime assets.
 For headers that require multiple values, separate the values with a comma.
-You can use [token substitution][3] in your asset headers (for example, to include secure information for authentication). required     | false type         | Map of key-value string pairs example      | {{< code shell >}}
+You can use [token substitution][3] in your dynamic runtime asset headers (for example, to include secure information for authentication). required     | false type         | Map of key-value string pairs example      | {{< code shell >}}